Process and Modalities

-- You can consult the list of currently available thesis topics
+You can check the list of currently available thesis topics.

-- You can consult the web pages of our team (see http://issd.iism.kit.edu/21.php) to learn who is working on which research topic.
-On this basis you can suggest a thesis topic by yourself.
+- You can take a look at our research team (see http://h-lab.iism.kit.edu/21.php) to see on which we are curretnly working.
+Based on this, you can suggest a thesis topic by yourself.

 2. Apply for a thesis

-In case you have identified an interesting thesis topic, please contact the team member that has either announced the thesis topic or fits at best to your individually developed thesis proposal.
+After you identified an interesting thesis topic, please contact the team member that has either announced the thesis topic or fits at best to your individually developed thesis proposal.
 When you contact us for the first time, please provide the following: